 - If you’re a first-time borrower of a Direct Subsidized Loan or a Direct Unsubsidized Loan, you must complete entrance counseling before you receive your first loan disbursement.
 Similarly, if you are a graduate or professional student taking out a Direct PLUS Loan for the first time, you must complete entrance counseling before receiving your first disbursement.
 If you are a parent taking out a Direct PLUS Loan to help pay for your child’s education, you will not be required to participate in entrance counseling.

 - If you’re going to have a work-study job, you’ll be paid at least once a month.

 There are very specific criteria set by the Department of Education when it comes to determining whether you are a dependent or independent student.
-Here are the 2013–14 questions that determine your dependency status:
+Here are sample questions from 2013–14 questions that determine your dependency status:

 - Were you born before the date January 1, 1989?

 - Are you married?
 (Answer “Yes” if you are separated but not divorced.)